wadaniel/simple-rl/README.md

 # simple-rl
-Here is an implementation of VRACER with Ref-ER in python and a couple of examples.
+This repo contains a Python implementation of [VRACER with Ref-ER](https://www.cse-lab.ethz.ch/wp-content/papercite-data/pdf/novati2019a.pdf) and a couple of examples.
 VRACER Configuration parameters can be found in the ctor of the Vracer class.